 Federal Perkins Loan Program

-This guide has been designed to inform you of your privileges and obligations under the Federal Perkins Loan Program.
-When you are no longer attending the SUNY campus that granted your loan(s), or your enrollment drops to less than half-time status, the campus transfers your loan to the SUNY Student Loan Service Center for billing and collection.
+This guide has been designed to inform you of your benefits and obligations under the Federal Perkins Loan Program.
+When you are no longer attending the SUNY campus that granted your loan(s), or your enrollment drops to less than half-time status, your loan is transferred to the SUNY Student Loan Service Center for billing and collection.

 Q: What is the SUNY Student Loan Service Center?